Nikkei rallies on U.S. earnings, Spain debt sale

 Sentiment also improved after German analyst and investor confidence rose unexpectedly in April to a high not seen since June 2010, while the U.S. company earnings season has had a surprisingly strong start.

-On Tuesday, Coca-Cola (KO.N), Goldman Sachs (GS.N), Johnson & Johnson (JNJ.N), International Business Machines Corp (IBM.N) and Intel (INTC.O) reported profits that beat analysts’ estimates.
+On Tuesday, Coca-Cola, Goldman Sachs, Johnson & Johnson, International Business Machines Corp and Intel reported profits that beat analysts’ estimates.

 The Nikkei has fallen 4.6 percent so far this month after rallying more than 19 percent in January-March, its best first-quarter performance in 24 years.